tamunoWoks/git_notes/README.md

 - Downloading a project from GitHub, GitLab, Bitbucket, or any other Git hosting service.
 - Starting work on an existing project.
 - Creating a local copy of a repository for development or testing.

+## 3. git add
+The git add command is used to stage changes in your working directory for the next commit.
+It tells Git which files or changes you want to include in the next snapshot (commit).
+This is a crucial step in the Git workflow, as it allows you to selectively choose what gets committed.